 This is the essence of conflict in romance: will they ever get together?

 I hope this article helps as you consider (or continue!) writing your first romance novel.
-Please leave me a note in the comments section below and don’t forget to download your 7 Quick Fixes to Common Writing Mistakes cheatsheet by joining my email list for writers + bloggers below:
+Please leave me a note in the comments section below and don’t forget to download your worksheet by joining my email list for writers below: